Image of Allianz Arena Exterior View

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• The stations are well illuminated.
+• The exhibits are well illuminated.

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.